Monday, November 05, 2018

 The Upper Section of the Upper Falls

 While you could technically hike further up Marmot Creek, there's a sign telling you that you've reached the end of the trail once you reach the Upper Falls.
-We heeded the advice and turned around at this point.

-I'd guess that we hiked about a kilometre (at the very most) up this trail from Troll Falls to the end.
+From this point, you will have hiked about a kilometre (at the very most) up this trail from Troll Falls to the end.
 (2 km round trip.)

 Hiking out Via the Hay Meadow Trail

-The kids enjoyed playing by the river and I always find it very pretty down by the Kananaskis River.
+Our group of kids enjoyed playing by the river and I always find it very pretty down by the Kananaskis River.

 Hay Meadow and the Kananaskis River